-Camilo has a long history of public service.
+Commissioner Camilo has a long history of public service.
 She was appointed as the Director of the Mayor’s Office of Contract Services (MOCS) and City Chief Procurement Officer by Mayor Bill de Blasio in April of 2014, where she ensured Mayoral agencies’ compliance with all legal and regulatory requirements related to the City’s procurement of billions of dollars of goods and services.
-Commissioner Camilo began at MOCS in 2011 in the legal unit, and later served as its Acting General Counsel.
+Commissioner Camilo began at MOCS in 2011 in the legal unit, and also served as its Acting General Counsel.

 Born and raised in Washington Heights, Lisette Camilo is a graduate of Columbia College, Columbia University, and George Washington University School of Law.

 As the Executive Deputy Commissioner at DCAS, Quintin Haynes is responsible for the agency's asset management and business resilience strategies.
 He oversees the divisions of Real Estate Services, Facilities Management, Construction and Technical Services, Information Technology, and Strategic Operations.

 Most recently, Quintin coordinated agency operations and strategic planning as DCAS’s chief of staff.
 He also formerly led the New York City Mayor's Office of Human Resources, Diversity and EEO.

 Prior to moving to New York City, Quintin served as an adviser to former U.S. Secretaries of Commerce Penny Pritzker and Rebecca Blank, and as head of financial operations at the White House during the Obama Administration.

 Quintin earned his master of public administration from New York University, where he also instructs a course on management consulting in the public sector as an adjunct professor.
 He earned his undergraduate degree in public administration at Florida A&M University.